ZoneTwelve/voice-chat/README.md

-# Voice Chat - 100% In-Browser
+# AI Voice Chat - 100% In-Browser

-A fully browser-based voice assistant.
-Speech recognition, LLM, and text-to-speech all run locally in your browser using WebGPU - no API keys, no server, no data leaves your device.
+A hands-free AI voice assistant that runs entirely in your browser.
+Speech recognition, LLM, and text-to-speech all run locally using WebGPU - no API keys, no server, no data leaves your device.
+Just talk naturally and the AI responds.

 ## Live Demo